mpoeckl/spark-cdm-connector/DISCLAIMER.md

 ### This Fork

 - **Maintainer**: Private contributor (mpoeckl)
-- **Purpose**: Provide Spark 3.5 / Microsoft Fabric Runtime 1.3 compatibility
+- **Purpose**: Provide Spark 3.5 / Microsoft Fabric Runtime 1.3 and Azure Synapse Analytics Spark 3.5 compatibility
 - **Support**: Community-based, no official support
 - **Updates**: May not be regularly maintained